saidmu/munix/README.md

 # munix
-Record the scripts for linux administation
+Record the scripts for linux administration